 Once a student selects a mentor, he or she will form an Advisory Committee consisting of the mentor plus four additional members of the program faculty.
 The faculty members composing the Advisory Committee will represent a minimum of three different participating departments and include at least one faculty member with primary clinical expertise relevant to the student’s research area.
 The Advisory Committee may be reformulated with the permission of the Executive Committee as the student progresses towards completion of the degree.

 Upon completion of the mandatory course work, laboratory rotations and mentor selection, research hours are taken as Original Investigation (GS 699 Interdisciplinary Research) until and after the student enters candidacy by successfully completing his/her Research Proposal and Qualifying exam.

 Research Proposal and Qualifying Examination

-Upon completion of course work, each student is required to prepare a Research Proposal that will be presented and defended before the end of the fall semester of year 3.
+Upon completion of course work, each student is required to prepare a Research Proposal that will be presented and defended before the end of the fall semester of year three.
 The Research Proposal will consist of an NIH F31 format grant proposal that describes the student's planned research.